aaurandt/MMPRV_mmTransformer/README.md

 ### Preprocess the dataset (Not Required)

 The preprocessed dataset for the AGENT and AV are already included in the repo.
-Alternatively, you can process the data from scratch using following commands.
+Alternatively, you can process the data from scratch using following commands:

 1. Download the Argoverse validation dataset [here](https://www.argoverse.org/av1.html#download-link) (should be downloaded as forecasting_val_v1.1.tar.gz) and save it to `./data`.